Skip to main content

 The condition can occur without a clear injury and is most common in adults between 30 and 60 years of age.
 While some cases settle on their own, others become persistent and require targeted treatment.
 At Northern Medical, shoulder calcific tendinopathy is assessed and managed as a musculoskeletal condition, with treatment tailored to symptom severity, functional limitation, and response to previous care.

-Shoulder Calcific image 1
+Shoulder Calcific Tendinopathy assessment image at Northern Medical

 What causes shoulder calcific tendinopathy?